AAG233/LiDIA/README.md

 	https://www.dropbox.com/s/uzqrhasz6beu6io/lidia-2.3.0.tar?dl=0

-After downloading the LíDIA library, it is necessary to compile and install the binaries as follows:
+After downloading the LiDIA library, it is necessary to compile and install the binaries as follows:

 #tar -xvf lidia-2.3.0.tar